kimberlyhirsh/100-days-of-code/log.md

 **Link(s) to work**: [Calculator App](http://www.example.com)
 -->

+### Day 4: February 3, Monday

+**Today's Progress**: Completed the freeCodeCamp certification project, "Learn the CSS Box Model by Building a Rothko Painting."

+**Thoughts**: The basics of the box model were already quite familiar, but I really appreciated the reminder that we now have CSS properties (and have for a very long time) for things like making drop shadows, blurring, rounding corners, and rotating.
+Again, these are not new properties, but my internal sense of CSS is based on CSS 2.0 circa 2002, so these are useful reminders.

+**Link(s) to work**: [freeCodeCamp profile](https://www.freecodecamp.org/kimberlyhirsh)

 ### Day 3: January 31, Friday

 **Today's Progress**: Completed the freeCodeCamp certification project, "Learn CSS Colors by Building a Set of Colored Markers."